-Business Management training is conducted in a clean business-like classroom that is conducive to practical business classes.
-The classroom is equipped with computers, learning resources, and audio-visual materials and equipment and internet access for easy communication and interaction during instruction.
+Business Administration training is conducted in a clean business-like classroom that is conducive to practical business classes.
+The classroom is equipped with computers, learning resources, and audiovisual materials and equipment and internet access for easy communication and interaction during instruction.
 Students in this program have access to the computer lab.
+The online portion of the program, students, will be connected via zoom and using Moodle; a learning management system.
+Moodle provides resources such as, completion of assignments, quizzes, exams, and any other additional resources to be successful in the respective course.

-Culinary Arts
+Culinary Arts (CA)

 Culinary Arts instruction is conducted with sufficient practice in facilities with equipment and materials similar to those currently used in the occupation.
-Clean classrooms equipped with computers, learning resources, and audiovisual materials and equipment and internet access are available for theory and demonstration classrooms are located in our Main Campus, 5818 SW 8 Street, Miami, Florida 33134.
+Clean classrooms equipped with computers, learning resources, and audio-visual materials and equipment and internet access are available for theory and demonstration classrooms are located in our Main Campus, 5818 SW 8 Street, Miami, Florida 33134.
 The culinary kitchen lab is located in our Extension Campus at 2151 S. LeJeune Road, Suite 110, Coral Gables, Florida 33134, and is equipped with stoves, ovens, and food preparation equipment commonly found in the culinary industry.
-A fully operational restaurant, Pasion, is used as an educational practice lab and/or externship site to provide real-world experiences to students.
+A fully operational restaurant, Pasion, is used as an educational practice lab to provide real-world experiences to students.
 Students in this program have access to the computer lab.